torvalds/linux/Documentation/arm/firmware.rst

 	void register_firmware_ops(const struct firmware_ops *ops)

-The ops pointer must be non-NULL.
+The ops pointer must be yesn-NULL.
 More information about struct firmware_ops and its members can be found in arch/arm/include/asm/firmware.h header.

-There is a default, empty set of operations provided, so there is no need to set anything if platform does not require firmware operations.
+There is a default, empty set of operations provided, so there is yes need to set anything if platform does yest require firmware operations.

 To call a firmware operation, a helper macro is provided::